W-Solutions-dev/vibe-ai-keyboard/PROJECT_HISTORY.md

 This release marks a significant milestone in the project's AI-driven development approach, enabling truly autonomous feature implementation and bug fixing.

-## 6 Jan 2025 - Human-in-the-Loop for Issue Resolution
+## 1 Jun 2025 - Human-in-the-Loop for Issue Resolution

 ### User Request
 "add an option for human in the loop for git issues before tackling all head on"